richardkronick/healthcare-benefits-manager/README.md

 # Employee Benefits Manager

-This front-end app is intended to be used by employers to manage their employees benfits.
+This front-end app is intended to be used by employers to manage their employees benefits.
 It displays a list of employees, their associated dependents and a summary of relevant costs associated with each employees benefits.
 In addition, you can add and remove dependents and add employees.

 ## Dependencies